adriangb/di/docs/solving.md

 However, other things are not checked and are deffered to execution time.
 Namely, *scopes are not validated during solving*.
 This means that you can solve a DAG including `"request"` scoped depdendencies before entering the `"request"` scope.
+But it also means that any errors (like a missing scope) won't be caught until runtime.

 ## SolvedDependant